telnetr4/CowtasticMods/README.md

 		 This should generate a BepInEx configuration file into `BepInEx/config` folder and an initial log file 'BepInEx/LogOutput.txt'.

 # Mod Installation:

-I would *highly* recommend following the instructions contained in the Readme included with the mods.
-Most of their instructions will be:
+You can get pre-compiled versions of the mods from the [releases](https://github.com/telnetr4/CowtasticMods/releases) section of the repo.
+I would *highly* recommend following the instructions from the Readme included with the mod, but most of it is some variation of:

 1. Make sure you have BepInEx 5 installed on your system.
-If you don't, follow the instructions provided by BepInEx's documentation to install it.
+If you don't, follow the instructions provided above or BepInEx's documentation to install it.
 2. Extract the mod's DLLs into the `BepInEx/plugins` folder in your game's directory.
 3. Launch the game and check if the plugin is working properly.
 4. If the config file `telnet.INSERTMODNAMEHERE.cfg` (where `INSERTMODNAMEHERE` is the name or abbreviation of the mod name) appears in `BepInEx/config`, that means it's working!
 If it doesn't, check the troubleshooting section.

-# Configuration:
+# Mod Configuration:
 Some mods have configurable settings, located in the `BepInEx/config` folder.
 You can modify these settings using a text editor like Notepad or Visual Studio Code.

-# Uninstallation:
+# Mod Uninstallation:
 To uninstall the plugin, simply delete the plugin files from the BepInEx/plugins folder in your game's directory.

 # Troubleshooting: